On the microstructure of higher-dimensional Reissner-Nordstr\"om black holes in quantum regime: Conceptual aspects: Higher-dimensional Reissner-Nordstr o m geometry and corrections to entropy

-\end{widetext} Setting $Q=1$, we numerically find the value of $M_{0}\approx 1.04861$.
-It is imperative to mention here that the usual picture of BH evaporation involves shrinkage of whole BH horizon radius $r_{+}$.
-However, as we work in a canonical ensemble paradigm, it is possible to treat $Q$ as a constant parameter throughout the process, while the BH mass $M$ dictates the size of our system.
+As stated earlier, the scope of quantum corrections to entropy is tied up to the scale of geometry.
+It is thus imperative to make our definitions clear.
+As in the traditional approach, the usual picture of BH evaporation involves shrinkage of whole BH horizon radius $r_{+}$ (containing both $M$ and $Q$).
+It is corroborated by the fact that for charged BHs, the charge to mass ratio evolves with time as the evaporation continues \cite{Hiscock:1990ex}, possibly proceeding toward an extremal geometry.
+It is this epoch where our definition applies.
+As we work in a canonical ensemble paradigm, there is no harm in treating $Q$ as a constant parameter throughout the process, as if $M$ dictates the size of our system.
 However, the caveat is that $Q$ is extremely small so as to help clearly differentiate the classical-quantum split as $M$ decreases due to evaporation.
-Hence, following this logic, when $M>Q$, our BH geometry is classical, and as $M\rightarrow Q$, it possesses a quantum description.
+Hence, following this logic, whenever $M>Q$ (non-extremal case), our BH geometry is classical, and as $M\rightarrow Q$ (extremal), it possesses a quantum description.
 These two phases kind of coexist at the critical mass $M_{0}$, which we indicated above for logarithmic case.
 For exponential case, we will define it from heat capacity.